DefGuard/defguard/web/src/shared/video-tutorials/README.md

 > The local server must respond with appropriate `Access-Control-Allow-Origin`
 > CORS headers since it runs on a different origin than the Vite dev server.

-### Override only the video support path
+### Override only the video tutorials path

-To redirect just the video support fetch without affecting other update-service calls, override the path only:
+To redirect just the video tutorials fetch without affecting other update-service calls, override the path only:

 ```
 # web/.env.local
-VITE_VIDEO_SUPPORT_URL=/content/my-test-config
+VITE_VIDEO_TUTORIALS_URL=/content/my-test-config
 ```

 The path is still resolved against `VITE_UPDATE_BASE_URL` (or the default